Exercise and Cardiovascular Risk Reduction (Opinion)

 - Two recent epidemiological studies reported a U-shaped relationship between aerobic exercise volumes and cardiovascular morbidity and mortality in a general population.
 However, methodological limitations of both studies make it premature to conclude that high exercise volumes increase cardiovascular risk compared to light-to-moderate volume.

-Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Stable Ischemic Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Lipid Metabolism, Nonstatins, Acute Heart Failure, Chronic Heart Failure, Exercise, Chronic Angina
+Clinical Topics: Acute Coronary Syndromes, Arrhythmias and Clinical EP, Diabetes and Cardiometabolic Disease, Dyslipidemia, Heart Failure and Cardiomyopathies, Prevention, Sports and Exercise Cardiology, Stable Ischemic Heart Disease, Implantable Devices, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Hypertriglyceridemia, Lipid Metabolism, Nonstatins, Acute Heart Failure, Chronic Heart Failure, Exercise, Chronic Angina

 Keywords: Acute Coronary Syndrome, Angina, Stable, Arrhythmias, Cardiac, Blood Pressure, Cholesterol, Death, Sudden, Cardiac, Diabetes Mellitus, Exercise, Heart Failure, Heart Failure, Systolic, Insulin Resistance, Lipoproteins, HDL, Metabolic Syndrome X, Primary Prevention, Rehabilitation, Risk Factors, Secondary Prevention, Sports, Triglycerides, Troponin